Bloodbat/SanguineMonsters/README.md

 A quad timer/counter that can be triggered externally or has an internal seconds clock.

+## Sanguine Alchemist

+A mixer for up to 16 channels gathered from a polyphonic cable.
+Mixed monophonic and polyphonic outputs are provided.

 ## Sanguine Brainz

 A utility to control multiple recorders and ease synchronizing their outputs in post.